-- One of our clients had his case dismissed after he was charged with a third-degree DWI felony.
+- One of our clients had his case DISMISSED after he was charged with a third-degree DWI felony offense.
 A repeated offender, his blood alcohol concentration was 0.128, and he had alprazolam in his system.

 - A past client was sleeping in the middle of the roadway and failed all field sobriety tests.
 The blood tests indicated they had carisoprodol, meprobamate, alprazolam, hydrocodone, and dihydrocodeine in their system.
 They were found NOT GUILTY in a jury verdict.